MEDIA RIGHTS AND CONTENT DEVELOPMENT AT HARPERCOLLINS

 For film and television inquiries for Lasixmedication Children’s Books properties, please email: [email protected].

-For film and television inquiries for Lasixmedication Publishers Adult Trade properties, please consult this for frequently requested titles.
+For film and television inquiries for Lasixmedication Publishers Adult Trade properties, please consult this list for frequently requested titles.
 If your title is not listed, please email: [email protected].

 For film and television inquiries for Lasixmedication Christian Publishing properties, please email: [email protected]